DESTINATION: ROCHESTER, NY

 Dooner: (Nerd) I mean great choice!
-Its pairs perfectly with Greystone.
+It pairs perfectly with Greystone.
 They are three miles apart as the Heron flies.

-BMAC: I'm the nerd?
-Nice pun by the way.
+BMAC: Nice pun.
 Speaking of pairings, check out this weekend twilight deal at Blue Heron...

 Dooner: So you can play 18 in the AM at Greystone, practically walk over to Blue Heron Hills for 18 in the PM and they'll give you a steak dinner when you're done?